jforrestcollier/Texas_Crime_Analysis/README.md

 # Conclusion
 - Question 1
+• 	Race groups cannot be generalized on the state level.
+A more granular look at communities would be more appropriate to analyze crime.
+• 	Drugs have the highlest correlation with income and sexual assault the least
+• 	Income has a relatively low correlation with the number of offenses

 - Question 2
 •	The top 5 highest-sentencing offenses in Texas are: Murder, Pollution, Kidnapping, Organized Crime, and Sexual Assault.
 The odd offense in the data is Pollution.
 Two of these individuals had multiple violations and were given high sentences (about 48 years average) for “unauthorized disposal” of toxic waste and materials, in violation of an environmental act.
 This resulted in a big increase in the average sentence years.
 Other examples in this offense category are pollution of waterways, underground tank violations (causing leakage into groundwater), and disposal on government property such as state parks.